switz/driver/README.md

 shoppingCart.popover => undefined
 ```

-Similarly, if `isCartInvalid` is the active state:
+Similarly, if `isCartEmpty` is the active state:

 ```js
 shoppingCart.isDisabled => true